istio-ecosystem/sail-operator/bundle/README.md

 ### Jaeger

 `Jaeger` is an open-source end-to-end distributed tracing system.
-You can use `Jaeger` with the Sail Operator to monitor and troubleshoot transactions in complex distributed systems, see [Jaeger](https://istio.io/latest/docs/ops/integrations/jaeger/) for more information.
+You can use `Jaeger` with the sail-operator to monitor and troubleshoot transactions in complex distributed systems, see [Jaeger](https://istio.io/latest/docs/ops/integrations/jaeger/) for more information.

 To install Jaeger, perform the following steps: